rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/manage-clusters/nodes-and-node-pools.md

 ## Cordoning a Node

 _Cordoning_ a node marks it as unschedulable.
-This feature is useful for performing short tasks on the node during small maintenance windows, like reboots, upgrades, or decommissions.
+This feature is useful for performing short tasks on the node during small maintenance windows, like reboots, upgrades or decommissions.
 When you're done, power back on and make the node schedulable again by uncordoning it.

 ## Draining a Node

 _Draining_ is the process of first cordoning the node, and then evicting all its pods.
 This feature is useful for performing node maintenance (like kernel upgrades or hardware maintenance).
 It prevents new pods from deploying to the node while redistributing existing pods so that users don't experience service interruption.

-- For pods with a replica set, the pod is replaced by a new pod that will be scheduled to a new node.
-Additionally, if the pod is part of a service, then clients will automatically be redirected to the new pod.
+- For pods with a replica set, the pod is replaced by a new pod that is scheduled to a new node.
+Additionally, if the pod is part of a service, then clients are automatically redirected to the new pod.

 - For pods with no replica set, you need to bring up a new copy of the pod, and assuming it is not part of a service, redirect clients to it.